 So what does this mean?
 How might this look?
 How do we minimize risk and still feel safe?

 Everyone is asked to sanitize their hands with provided sanitizer when entering the building/sanctuary/fellowship hall.
-Unless you are unable to wear a mask due to medical reasons, everyone is asked to wear a mask or face shield when entering the building for worship on Sundays.
+Unless you are unable to wear a mask due to medical reasons, everyone is asked to wear a mask or face shield when entering the building and during worship on Sundays.
 A greeter will be available and ensure everyone sanitizes upon entry.
 We will also be recording attendance for contact tracing.

 Families/Bubbles are asked to sit together for worship.
 Seating will be a minimum of the provincially mandated 2 Metre (six feet) social distancing requirements.
 While we are blessed with ample space for seating in our sanctuary, it may look and feel a little different.
 An ‘usher’ will escort you to the next available socially distanced space in the sanctuary, but we ask that you sit in the marked ‘blue X’s’.
 Many are used to sitting in a familiar seat or pew, but in these times, and with safety in mind, we will be seating from front to back in an effort to minimize the need to step past others while taking a seat for worship; thus, for many, we will not sit in ‘our usual spots.’

 We ask everyone to refrain from handshaking, hugging and physical contact at this time, as well as singing out loud.
 Humming and quietly singing along is permissible, but again safety is a priority.